valerii-zinchenko/inheritance-diagram/README.md

 });
 ```

-The similar task is required if you want to get the CSS from a file.
+The similar task is required if you want to get the CSS from an external file and apply it to the diagram.
 The example is below:

 ```js
 require('fs').readFile('styles.css', 'utf8', (err, data) => {